Course Schedules & Registration

 Want to take over 18 hours?

-In order to go over 18 hours during a semester, you must have a specific GPA from the previous semester:
+In order to go over 18 hours during a term, you must have a specific GPA from the previous term as followed:

 for 19 hours – 2.80 GPA